 - Information – This feature would include facts and information about the vaccinations you receive.
 Details of the vaccination schedule, vaccine fact sheets about each vaccine, and its capability to prevent diseases are interesting information people would like to learn.

 - Frequently Asked Questions (FAQs) – General questions and doubts raised by the public are listed here, along with answers.

 - Discussion forum – Essential feature where people can discuss and exchange the information and their experiences over vaccinations.
 In the current context of the COVID-19 vaccine, this feature will play an essential role in building trust and breaking myths.
 People prefer to look for opinions from the fellow for a realistic user experience.

 - Information on Pregnancy and Immunization – Since this information is searched by many due to obvious reasons, this will be categorized to make the data easily accessible.

 - Travel vaccination requirements – Even though now the world doesn’t travel like before, this information is beneficial for those who intend to travel to places where there are risks of a few specific vaccine-preventable infections.
 This information would be accessed by picking the country of travel and the implementation.

 - Health tips – Useful tips for general hygienic measures to prevent infections

 - Pain management tips – How to manage pain related to vaccination.

 How to keep track of your vaccine records with CareClinic?

-In summary, with the CareClinic app, you can carry a record of all your vaccination handy all the time, and with reminders, you will never miss a vaccination.
+In summary, with the CareClinic app, you can keep a record of all your vaccinations handy all the time, and with reminders, you will never miss a vaccination.